utXkarsh/beatsync/README.md

 # Beatsync

-Beatsync is an open-source, cloud-native platform for high-precision, millisecond-level **audio synchronization** and **spatial audio** across independent devices.
+Beatsync is a web audio player built for multi-device playback.
+It abstracts high-precision, millisecond-level audio synchronization primitives into a minimal, intuitive interface.

 https://github.com/user-attachments/assets/8439bb29-667b-4a33-99a9-74d4f0882020